Framer is for Mac only. Get notified when we launch a Windows version.

 Delete from Hierarchy

 To delete only a parent layer while still retaining all its child layers, select the parent layer, right-click and select delete from hierarchy.
-This will remove the parent layer and return the children to their original hierarchy on the artboard or canvas.
+This will remove the parent layer and return the children to their original hierarchy on the frame or canvas.

-Selecting two or more layers and right-clicking add parent will group the two layers together and nest them under an invisible parent layer.
+Selecting two or more layers and right-clicking add frame will group the two layers together and nest them under an invisible parent layer.
 Using automatic responsive layout rules, the two layers will now behave as a single entity.
 Resizing the parent will not affect the children.

 2Switch to Code